BeauPrime/BeauRoutine/README.md

 ### Combine and Race
 ``Routine.Combine`` is a coroutine that executes multiple coroutines concurrently.
 This can be incredibly useful for programmatic animations or syncing operations between objects.
 It concludes when all the given coroutines have either concluded or halted.

-``Routine.Race`` is similar, but it concluded when one of the given coroutines has concluded or halted.
+``Routine.Race`` is similar, but it concludes when one of the given coroutines has concluded or halted.
+None of the other given coroutines are allowed to execute after one has concluded.

 ```csharp
 public IEnumerator MyCombineRoutine()